Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.dm.rst

 is computed by both the bulk density equation and one of the component density equations.

-With this knowledge, we can eventually figure out (a) that we need and equation to calculate ``flow`` from density and (b) that our "bulk density equation" is actually a *skeletal* density equation.
+With this knowledge, we can eventually figure out (a) that we need an equation to calculate ``flow`` from density and (b) that our "bulk density equation" is actually a *skeletal* density equation.
 Admittedly, this is difficult to figure out without the full context behind this particular system.